namespace-ee/react-calendar-timeline/README.md

 ### itemRenderer

-Render prop is a callback function used to render a customized item.
+Render prop function used to render a customized item.
 The function provides multiple paramerters that can be used to render each item.

+Paramters provided to the function has two types: context params which have the state of the item and timeline and prop getters functions

 #### Render props params